zmollner/zmollner.github.io/README.md

 ```
 10. Make a change to index.html - I'd suggest adding your name to the Title field.

+11. Visit <username>.github.io in your browser.
+Again, <username> should be replaced with your own username.
+I.e. walshbr.github.io for walshbr.
+You've got a portfolio live and on the internet!
+We won't customize this at all, but feel free to use this as a sandbox if you're interested in exploring HTML and CSS on your own.
+During the week we will just have you replicate a few tags to make a portfolio of the work you have done during the course.

-11. Any future changes can be made with your standard workflow:
+12. Any future changes can be made with your standard workflow:

 ```
  **make a change**